RUMgroup/R-quiz/README.md

 # R-quiz
-A fun quiz to test your R trivia knowledge
+A fun quiz to test your R trivia knowledge.
+For answers, email RUM@Listserv.manchester.ac.uk.